LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/goal_expansion_2.rst

 construct will not be further expanded.

-Objects and categories implementing this predicate should declare that they implement the ``expanding`` protocol if no ancestor already declares it.
+Objects and categories implementing this predicate should declare that they implement the :ref:`expanding <apis:expanding/0>` protocol if no ancestor already declares it.
 This protocol implementation relation can be declared as either protected or private to restrict the scope of this predicate.

 Modes and number of proofs
 --------------------------